filiphsps/NinUI/README.md

 ====
 * Filiph Sandström (@filfat)
 * WinterMute for devkitarm
-* Smealum & C.O. for Ninjhax and CTRULIB
+* Smealum & C.o. for Ninjhax and CTRULIB
 * Xerpi for sf2dlib